zd-2902/zd-2902/README.md

 # 👩‍💻 Welcome to My Data Science World! 🌐

 Hi there!
-I'm Zoran, a passionate **Data Scientist** with advanced experience in uncovering insights from data and turning them into actionable strategies.
+I'm Zoki, a passionate **Data Scientist** with advanced experience in uncovering insights from data and turning them into actionable strategies.
 Based on and with data to an approximate realization of nature and truth. 📊✨

 ## 🚀 About Me